padasio/padas-docs/docs/installation.md

 ### Register as a Service

+**NOTE**: Following steps are applicable for both Engine and UI components.
+For UI, simply use `bin/padas-ui` as the command.

 1. Run Padas to create a service file.
 (Note: following examples assume `$PADAS_HOME` to be `/opt/padas` directory)
     ```bash
     bin/padas set-service